 Sometimes, unexpected plumbing problems show up that are out of the contractors’ control.
 They may find out that the pipes are in need of replacement before they can move on with the work, or that existing pipes are not within building codes.
 Set aside extra money so that you’re not forced to quit in the middle of building!

-Get help with your new room addition in Los Angeles from the licensed and bonded contractors at Advanced Builders & Contractors.
+Get help with your new room addition in Los Angeles from the licensed and insured contractors at Advanced Builders & Contractors.